motorcycle 101 guides

 • Your motorcycle should only be able to transport one other person

-It is only legal to carry a passenger on your motorcycle if the vehicle is equipped with a designated passenger seat and adjustable footrests.
-As the passenger cannot be in front of you, the passenger seat can either be positioned in one of the following locations on your motorcycle:
+It is only legal to carry a passenger on your motorcycle if the vehicle is equipped with a passenger seat and adjustable footrests.
+As the passenger cannot be in front of you, the passenger seat can either be positioned in one of the following places:

 • At the back of a large driver’s seat